-- · Learn about product releases and betas before anyone else. - Get access to Quest product leaders and subject matter experts on migration and coexistence. - Participate in discussion forums, share insights and ideas, and get common questions answered.
+- Learn about product releases and betas before anyone else. - · Get access to Quest product leaders and subject matter experts on migration and coexistence.

 You can browse around the forums and the library, but to take full advantage of the community, post new threads, respond to messages from others, and rate our documents and downloads, you must Join the community.
 If you already have a Quest account or are a member of another Quest community, simply Sign in.
-The Sign in and Join features are both available from links near the top-right corner of the page at the Quest Windows Management and Migration Community.
+The Sign in and Join features are both available from links near the top-right corner of the page at the Quest Communities web site.